Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Results

 \subsubsection{Variation 2}

-In the second variation, results for sequestration are way more varied as depicted in Figure \ref{fig9} which is the plot of the sequestration rate of the best solutions of all models according to the second objective.
-In this variation models were free to explore a bigger rate of injection target rate, but most of them found no advantage doing so despite utilizing an objective directly related to total sequestration.
+In the second variation, results are more varied as depicted in Figure \ref{fig9} which is the plot of the sequestration rate of the best solutions of all models selected by maximizing the second objective.
+In this variation models were free to explore higher injection target rates, but most models did not identify improved hypervolume by increasing the injection target, despite the added total-sequestration objective.

 The placement optimum case is still the first one to have its sequestration rate drop off rapidly.
 All models besides Ensemble and Dropout converged to a solution that produced a similar sequestration profile as variation one.
-Ensemble and Dropout however, explored more towards solutions of higher injection rate and while in both cases sequestration rate didn't drop off until after 37 years of operation, the pronounced and steep drop off impacted the hypervolume of the optimal solution, making both solutions suboptimal.
+Ensemble and Dropout however, explored towards higher injection rate solutions and in both cases the steep late-time decline reduces the dominated hypervolume, making these solutions suboptimal under the chosen reference point.

 Figure \ref{fig10} presents the evolution of the hypervolume for all surrogate models.
 The Ensemble and Dropout models have slightly improved only at early BO iterations but due to their exploring different optimal solutions, they finished last in terms of hypervolume maximization.
 In contrast and similarly to the first variation, IBNN improved significantly at an early BO iteration and then struggled for further improvements.
 NUTS improved slightly at first and significantly only once at a later iteration.
 MCMC and GP improved steadily throughout the BO iterations.
 SVI achieved the best result overall, closely followed by DKL.